Apply to the CNF & PARADIM REU

 7] You must not have already earned a four-year degree of any kind.

 We have very specific goals of hiring underrepresented minorities, women, and undergraduates with no previous research Experiences -- although, not to the exclusion of well-represented undergraduates (as is evident from looking at photographs from any of our REU programs).

 1. Your online application (profile, research preferences, registration of recommenders, etc.).

 2. Your relevant college coursework in Science, Technology, Math and Engineering -- in chronological order, first to last, including your current semester/quarter.
 Please do not send a transcript now!
-If and when you accept an REU internship offer, you will then be required to submit an official transcript to Ms. Mallison, before your official award letter can be sent to you.
-Your internship award is contingent on your declared coursework matching the coursework in your transcript, so the sooner Ms. Mallison receives the document, the sooner your internship will be secure.
-(Do not send an official transcript until you are asked to do so!)
+If and when you accept an REU internship offer from us, you will then be required to submit an official transcript to Ms. Melanie-Claire Mallison, before your official award letter can be sent to you.
+(Contact info below.)

 6. Two Letters of Recommendation from faculty members who know you well and can comment with authority on your research potential.
 OR!
 If you can identify a person better qualified to evaluate your abilities, i.e., a graduate student TA, a co-op adviser, or past REU Program / industry mentor, please feel free to have that person write one of your recommendations.